emmperez/ipromiseimfinishingthis/README.md

 # ipromiseimfinishingthis

-This is a cool landning page I made using GSAP.
+This is a cool landing page I made using GSAP.
 Let me know what you think!

 https://ourimpulse.onrender.com/